-From the Deseret News: LaVell Edwards' life and legacy
+A year later: Remembering LaVell Edwards' life and legacy

-Since the passing of former BYU head coach LaVell Edwards on Dec.
-29 and his funeral on Jan.
-7, tributes have been pouring in for the football legend.
+It's been a year since the passing of former BYU head coach LaVell Edwards on Dec.
+29, 2016.
+Soon after the news, tributes poured in for the football legend.
 DeseretNews.com has complied a list of articles memorializing Coach Edwards and his contributions to the local and national community.

 Val Hale: 6 non-football lessons LaVell Edwards taught us